 You can specify expression as a numeric, a string literal, or a variable that resolves to one of these.
 You can specify a single expression, or a comma-separated list of expressions.
 Specifying a comma-separated list of expressions is parsed as issuing a separate ZZDUMP command for each expression.
 Execution of a comma-separated list stops when the first error occurs.

-.
+An expression can be a variable of any type, including local variables, process-private globals, global variables, and special variables.
 You can use extended reference to specify a global variable in another namespace.
 If you specify a nonexistent namespace, InterSystems IRIS issues a <NAMESPACE> error.
-If you specify a namespace for which you do not have privileges, InterSystems IRIS issues a <PROTECT> error, followed by the global name and database path, such as the following: <PROTECT> ^myglobal,c:\intersystems\iris\mgr\
+If you specify a namespace for which you do not have privileges, InterSystems IRIS issues a <PROTECT> error, followed by the global name and database path, such as the following: <PROTECT> ^myglobal,c:\intersystems\iris\mgr\.

 Non-printing characters are represented in hexdata by their hexadecimal value, and in printdata by a placeholder dot (.).
 Control characters are not executed.